smittoh007/Housing/README.md

   Various houses face problems of multi-tasking due to inability to be in different places at the same time.
 # Solution
   An app is produced to automate various activities in the home that can be controlled at ones wish, anytime and anywhere
+# Benefit
+  Almost an automatic house.

+  Easy living.

+  Ability to multitask activities in the house.
 # Stack
   Arduino, processing, python, Android studio.
+# Day 1-intro
+  Set spreadsheet ready for team members and mentors

+  Complete bizskills course.